adarshabhishek/Document-Scanner-App/README.md

 ## 🚀 Features

-- 📸 Scan documents using camera or import from gallery
+- 📸 SCan documents using camera or import from gallery
 - 🖼️ View scanned pages in-app using **Coil** image loader
 - 📄 Save scanned documents as PDF to local storage
 - 🎨 Modern UI built with Jetpack Compose